Zeugma4242/lovelace-auto-named-entities/README.md

 ### Stringification

 Some entity attributes are not text strings, but can be advanced structures.
-By starting the pattern to match with `$$` auto-entities will convert the attribute to JSON before comparing:
+By starting the pattern to match with `$$` auto-named-entities will convert the attribute to JSON before comparing:

 ```yaml
 filter: